DexterBagtang/pgci-payables-tracking-system/docs/11-18-25-user-feedback-requirements.md

 **Workflow:**
 1. Check requisition gets approved
 2. Related invoices status → `pending_disbursement`
-3. Disbursement officer fills in disbursement details
+3. Disbursement officer creates disbursement by selecting approved check reqs
-4. When disbursement is completed → invoices status → `paid`
+4. When "date check released to vendor" is filled → invoices status → `paid`
 5. Aging calculation stops when "date check released to vendor" is filled

+**Adding Disbursement Flow (Similar to Check Req Creation):**
+The process works like creating a new check requisition, but selecting check requisitions instead of invoices:

+1. **Display approved check requisitions**
+   - Show table listing all check requisitions with status = "approved"
+   - Display each check req along with its associated invoices (expandable/nested view)
+   - Allow selecting multiple check requisitions at once

+2. **Select check requisitions**
+   - User selects one or more approved check reqs (with checkboxes similar to invoice selection in check req)
+   - Selected check reqs show their invoices for review
+   - Only check requisitions that are already approved can be selected

+3. **Input disbursement details**
+   - After selection, user fills in disbursement fields:
+     - Check voucher number
+     - Date check scheduled for release
+     - Date check released to vendor (stops aging calculation)
+     - Date check printing
+     - Remarks
+     - File upload (multiple files support)

+4. **Automatic status update**
+   - **If "date check released to vendor" is filled**: Related invoices status → `paid`
+   - **If "date check released to vendor" is NOT filled**: Invoices remain in `pending_disbursement` status
+   - This allows partial completion (disbursement record created but check not yet released)

 **Disbursement Fields:**
 - Check voucher number
 - Date check scheduled for release
-- Date check released to vendor (stops aging calculation)
+- Date check released to vendor (stops aging calculation) **← triggers invoice status to `paid`**
 - Date check printing
 - Remarks
 - File upload (multiple files support)